Go to main content

 © DRC Ukraine, Pivdennoukrainsk, Mykolaiv region, July 2025, Svitlana Koval

-“Not Borscht — but metal”
+“Not borscht — but metal”

 Another participant, Oleksandra, contributed to a metal waste bin for the lyceum.
 She had worked here as a culinary instructor, and joined the programme after her maternity leave — surprising even her husband with her decision.